hustic/shell-tool/Code/README.md

 ```

+The code has been extensively commented and will provide the information required to use the tool effectively.

 ## Things to Note about Refinement

 Global refinement is rigorous and can properly accept any knots without breaking the spline.
 Local refinement is a different case however.
 One needs to be very carefull with which knots are to be added and where, else the spline will break.
 The paper from S-Splines provides guidelines and checks one can make to access whether or not a control point is refinement compatible.